 |Nutrition||Dill seed is a very good source of calcium.
 It is also a good source of dietary fiber, manganese and iron.|

 |Harvesting||The best way to use dill is fresh from the garden, so cut it as you need it.
 If not kept cut, your dill will go to seed, so cut often until you are ready to switch to seed production.
 Once seedheads begin to form, stop cutting dill for fresh use.
 Allow the seedheads to develop and dry completely, and then cut them.
 Remove the seeds easily with your fingers.|

 |Storing||Fresh dill can be kept in the refrigerator for about 2 days, either wrapped in a damp paper towel or with its stems placed in a container of water.
 Dill can be dried easily in the microwave.
 Spread the dill in a single layer on a paper towel and microwave on high until dry (approximately 3 minutes).
 After microwaving, remove and discard the hard stems, crumble the leaves, and store in an airtight container protected from light.
 Dill can be frozen, either whole or chopped, in an airtight container.
 Dried dill seed can be kept indefinitely when stored in an airtight container in a cool, dry, and dark place.|

 Annual.
 Dwarf, dark green and fine-leaved, Fernleaf Dill is an excellent staple in any herb garden.
 It is suitable for kitchen gardens or containers and can be harvested starting at about 6 inches (15 cm) in height.
 This vibrant herb is delicious addition to seafood, sauces, pickles and potato dishes.
-Fernleaf Dill is a past All-American Selections (AAS) Winner.
+Fernleaf Dill is a past… Read more »